BITjiangrui/cardsplay/README.md

-Cards Play Platform: use as back-end service for playing cards based on blocking chain: eos
+Cards Play Platform: use as back-end service for playing cards based on block chain: eos
 ====================================

 ### Modules